 There is no guaranteed way of preventing altitude sickness, but you can always take altitude sickness pill (Diamox) 1-2 days before you travel to Cusco.
 If you are traveling from the US, you need to get a doctor prescription for Diamox.
 You can buy Diamox in Peru but I did not do that.
 Even if you take altitude sickness pill before arriving to Cusco, you may still experience bad symptoms of altitude sickness.
 If you feel extremely unwell in Cusco, you should see a doctor.
 Usually hotels offer oxygen tanks but it’s not a long term solution.

 If you want to spend more time in Cusco, check out this awesome post on all the things you can do in and around Cusco.

-Peru Itinerary Day 3 – Sacred Valley Day Trip From Cusco
+Day 3 of 2 Weeks in Peru and Bolivia – Sacred Valley Day Trip From Cusco

 Morning: Get picked up at 8:30am to go on the all day Sacred Valley Day Trip.
 We used SAS as our tour operator and visited several ancient and sacred Inca archaeological sites such as Pisac and Ollantaytambo.
 We also stopped by the village of Chincheros on the way back to Cusco.
 Check out my blog post on the Sacred Valley Day Trip from Cusco.